bax-energy/terraform-provider-ohdear/README.md

 Detailed documentation for contributing to the Ohdear provider can be found [here](CONTRIBUTING.md).

-## Roadmap

-This project uses [Milestones](https://github.com/bax-energy/terraform-provider-ohdear/milestoneses) to scope upcoming features and bug fixes.
-Issues that receive the most recent discussion or the most reactions will be more likely to be included in an upcoming release.

 ## Support

 This is a community-supported project.
-Baxenergy Mantainer team triages issues and PRs each Monday and Friday.
-Please engage with the community via Issues for support, and PRs are always welcome!
+The Baxenergy Maintainer team triages issues and PRs every Monday and Friday.
+- To report issues or request features, please use the [Issues](https://github.com/your-repo/issues) section.
+- Pull requests are always welcome!

+## License

+This project is licensed under the [MIT License](LICENSE).